Exact sampling for some multi-dimensional queueing models with renewal input: Simulating exactly from the stationary distribution of the RA model

 \subsection{Algorithm for simulating exactly from $\pi$ for the FIFO $GI/GI/c$ queue: The case $P(T > S)>0$}

-As mentioned earlier, we will assume that $P(T > S)>0$, so that the stable ($\rho < c$) RA and FIFO $GI/GI/c$ Markov chains (\ref{e:RA-RRW-vector}) and (\ref{K-W-discrete}) will visit 0 infinitely often with certainty.
-We imagine that at time $n=-\infty$, we start both (\ref{e:RA-RRW-vector}) and (\ref{K-W-discrete}) empty.
-We construct the RA model forward in time, while using Lemma~\ref{l: service-times-RA} for the service times for the FIFO model, so that Lemma~\ref{l:main-inequality} applies and we have it in the form of (\ref{e:main-inequality-arrival-times}), for all $t_n\le 0$ up to and including at time $t_0=0$, at which time both models are in stationarity.
-We might have to continue the construction of the RA model so that ${\bf W}_0$ (distributed as $\pi$) can be constructed (e.g., enough service times have been initiated by the RA model for using Lemmas~\ref{l:main-inequality}, \ref{l: service-times-RA}).
+As mentioned earlier, we will assume that $P(T > S)>0$, so that the stable ($\rho< c$) RA and FIFO $GI/GI/c$ Markov chains (\ref{e:RA-RRW-vector}) and (\ref{K-W-discrete}) will visit 0 infinitely often with certainty.
+(That the RA model empties infinitely often when $P(T > S)>0$ is proved for example in \cite{KS-1988}).
+We imagine that at the infinite past $n=-\infty$, we start both (\ref{e:RA-RRW-vector}) and (\ref{K-W-discrete}) from empty.
+We construct the RA model forward in time, while using Lemma~\ref{l: service-times-RA} for the service times for the FIFO model, so that Lemma~\ref{l:main-inequality} applies and we have it in the form of (\ref{e:main-inequality-arrival-times}), for all $t_{n}\le0$ up to and including at time $t_{0}=0$, at which time both models are in stationarity.
+We might have to continue the construction of the RA model so that $\mathbf{W}_{0}$ (distributed as $\pi$) can be constructed (e.g., enough service times have been initiated by the RA model for using Lemmas~\ref{l:main-inequality} and \ref{l: service-times-RA}).
 Formally, one can theoretically justify the existence of such infinite from the past versions (that obey Lemma~\ref{l:main-inequality}) -- by use of Loynes' Lemma.
 Each model (when started empty) satisfies the monotonicity required to use Loynes' Lemma.
-In particular, noting that $Q_{RA}(t_n-) = 0$ if and only if ${\bf V}_n = {\bf 0}$, we conclude that if at any time $n$ it holds that ${\bf V}_n = {\bf 0}$, then ${\bf W}_n = {\bf 0}$.
-By the Markov property, given that ${\bf V}_n = {\bf 0}={\bf W}_n$, the future is independent of the past for each model, or said differently, {\it the past is independent of the future}.
+In particular, noting that $Q_{RA}(t_{n}-) = 0$ if and only if $\mathbf{V}_{n} = \mathbf{0}$, we conclude that if at any time $n$ it holds that $\mathbf{V}_{n} = \mathbf{0}$, then $\mathbf{W}_{n} = \mathbf{0}$.
+By the Markov property, given that $\mathbf{V}_{n} = \mathbf{0}=\mathbf{W}_{n}$, the future is independent of the past for each model, or said differently, \textit{the past is independent of the future}.
 This remains valid if $n$ is replaced by a stopping time (strong Markov property).